maaislam/ab-test-boilerplate/README.md

 2. start the setup by typing `npm start`

 3. you can use the index.js & main.scss in the root folder to create your AB Test.
 OR you can create your own folder structure.
-Just make sure to add the correct path for your js and css in index.html
+Just make sure to add the correct path for your js and css (or scss) in index.html

 4. install chrome extension tampermonkey.
 Right click on the extension icon and go to manage extension, from there allow it access file urls.